 The result is a massive benefit for the end user.
 These benefits include increased uptime and, above all, the speed at which content can be loaded due to lower data latency.
 This is because the number of users connecting to a single server is now distributed regionally.

-Do I need a content delivery network?
+Do I even need a content delivery network?

 The main advantage of using a CDN is being able to make your data available to the user faster and more reliably.
 But you need to take your target audience and customer base into account as well.
 Let's look at two different examples: